Chart Color Schemes

 Beachmere has 19 active public transport stops.
 These are served by buses only.
 There is 1 route operating, offering a total of 60 weekly passenger trips.

-The accessibility of transport in Beachmere is moderate, with residents located an average of 482 meters from the nearest stop.
-Buses run on average 8 times a day, which equates to about 3 weekly trips per stop.
+Transport accessibility in Beachmere is moderate, with residents typically living 482 meters from the nearest stop.
+The service frequency averages 8 trips per day across all routes, equating to approximately 3 weekly trips per individual stop.

 Frequently Asked Questions - Transport